 Co-op Camp is facing some new and exciting changes for the 2021 season.
 Some of these are of our own doing and some are due to the challenges of living through a global pandemic.

-We have assembled a lot of information on so that parents, guardians, teachers and social workers can begin to understand our long-running camp program.
-Please take the time to go through our FAQ, and be sure to check out the other SCYP pages, too.
+This information is presented so that parents, guardians, teachers and social workers can begin to understand our long-running camp program.
+Please take the time to go through our FAQ, and be sure to check out the other Co-op Camp pages, too.
 If you still have questions, feel free to reach out to us through our Contact Us page.

-THERE IS A LOT OF INFORMATION ON THIS PAGE, WHICH WE HAVE ORGANIZED INTO SECTIONS.
-CLICK ON A TITLE BELOW TO QUICKLY MOVE TO THAT SECTION.
+CLICK ON A TITLE BELOW TO JUMP TO THAT SECTION.